Story and photos by Karen Daly

 Should you be contemplating dentistry in Costa Rica or any other foreign country, the number one rule is to thoroughly check the credentials of the dentist.
 Do not base your choice on reviews on the internet; you can’t count on them being authentic.

-If you do decide to choose Adult Dentistry, contact Nora and tell her I say “hi”.
+If you do decide to choose Adult Dentistry, contact the Patient Coordinator in Mario Garita Dental Implants.